derkmed/stunting-on-programming/pascal_triangle/README.md

 ##### Question: Given a non-negative index k where k ≤ 33, return the kth index row of the Pascal's triangle.
 (Note that the row index starts from 0)

 Similar to the above.
-However, now we only need to keep one row at a time:
+However, now we only need to keep one row at a time: This time though, it is easier because we know that "0" refers to the first row!
 ```
 class Solution:
     def getRow(self, row_index: int) -> List[int]:
       row = [1]
       for _ in range(row_index):
         row = [x + y for x,y in zip([0] + row, row + [0])]